Creating a sudo-enabled user

 localhost:~ # sudo zypper install system-group-wheel

-localhost:~ # sudo zypper install system-user-mailOpen the /etc/sudoers file using the vim editor.
+localhost:~ # sudo zypper install system-user-mailOpen the file /etc/sudoers with the editor vim.
 Enter the following command:

 localhost:~ # visudo

-Make sure that the commenting has been removed in the following lines.
-If necessary, remove the # character at the beginning of the line:
+Make sure that the commenting out has been cancelled in the following lines.
+The # character at the beginning of the line may need to be removed:

 # Defaults targetpw # ask for the password of the target user i.e. root